MIP Versus PCNL for Kidney Stone Disease

 - Manoj Monga, M.D.

-Professor and Chair Joseph D. Schmidt MD Presidential Chair in Urology, Urology.
-Authored (or co-authored) 33 research publications.
+Professor and Chair Joseph D. Schmidt MD Presidential Chair in Urology, Urology, Health Sciences.
+Authored (or co-authored) 34 research publications

 - accepting new patients